RoBro92/SmartRV-TankPro/firmware/src/controller/README.md

 ESPHome-based firmware for the TankPro controller (ESP32-C3).
 Runs in two user-facing modes:
 - **Wi‑Fi mode:** normal home network operation (provisioned via captive portal/Improv).
 - **Direct mode (ESP‑NOW):** controller ↔ CYD link without an access point (auto-selected when pairing and no Wi‑Fi creds; locked until factory reset).
+- **Standalone with Home Assistant:** you can run the controller alone (Wi‑Fi mode) and add it to Home Assistant via ESPHome; no CYD required.

 ## What it does
 - Reads tank level voltage and temperature, detects leak input, and reports faults.